yogurtandjam/dinerFinder/customerQuestions.md

 I have great news for you - Algolia is an extremely easy to implement API, and I will be here at every step of the way.
 What we'll be doing over the next few days is a simple 3 step process:
 1) Index all your searchable data into an Algolia Index, either with the API or by drag and dropping a csv/json file.
-2) Decide on how you want to curate your data (filters, rankings, typo acceptance)
+2) Decide on how you want to curate your data (filters, rankings, typo acceptance, etc.)
 3) Simply install algoliasearch (or copy/paste a CDN) and utilize any method on our API!
+If you need any examples feel free to consult me or the documentation.

 With Algolia, the heavy lifting of efficiently searching through data with any amount of curation parameters is taken care of for you.